ringtailGarou/SuperTome/README.md

 http://www.wizards.com/d20/files/OGLv1.0a.rtf

-The <super-tome-ogl.tex> file contains the Section 15 copyright notices of all other Open Game Content that has been included in this work, as required by Section 6 of the OGL.
+The <tt>super-tome-ogl.tex</tt> file contains the Section 15 copyright notices of all other Open Game Content that has been included in this work, as required by Section 6 of the OGL.